- A Global Problem

 All of your bills need to be automated, not doing so just doesn’t make sense.
 Not only does it relieve you of the responsibility of remembering all of the due dates, but it saves you time because you don’t have to sit down and pay each bill.

 Not to mention the money you save.
 When you pay a bill late or forget to pay it at all, you might be charged all kinds of fees.
 Late or non-payments for some bills will negatively impact your credit score as well.
 And some vendors will give you a discount for setting up auto debit payments.
-I saved $10 a month of my cell phone bill this way.
+I saved $10 a month on my cell phone bill this way.

 Automatic payments can be set for the bill’s minimum, an amount you choose, or the full amount due.
 Obviously, pay the full amount if you can, if not, still make the largest payment possible.